Why I Left a “Dream” Career

 The view of Panama City from my living room

-Every spring, the anniversary pops up of a moment that fundamentally shaped who I am, and why I do this work.
+Every spring, the anniversary pops up of an experience that fundamentally shaped who I am and the work I do today.

 An Offer I Couldn’t Refuse

-In my early 20s, I was offered what some people would consider a dream job as a U.S. Foreign Service Officer.
+At age twenty-four, I started what some people would consider a dream job as a U.S. Foreign Service Officer.

-In case you’re not familiar with the term (I wasn’t until I applied!), this is the official title for members of the U.S. Diplomatic Corps who work at our embassies and consulates all over the world.
+In case you’re not familiar with the term (I wasn’t until I applied!), that’s the official title for members of the U.S. Diplomatic Corps who work at our embassies and consulates all over the world.

 The first step in the process was a free exam being offered later that fall, so I figured why not give it a try?
-Curious what it would be like and thinking there was no way I’d advance any further in the process, I signed up.
+Curious what it would be like and thinking there was no way I’d advance beyond that in the process, I signed up.

-But I did pass the exam, and I continued through each stage of the very competitive application process: an intensive full-day interview, an extensive background check, and a medical clearance.
+But I did pass the exam, and I continued through each stage of the long and competitive application process: an intensive full-day interview, an extensive background check, and a medical clearance.

-When I received the official offer from the State Department, I was both excited and shocked.
+When I received the official offer to join the Foreign Service, I was both excited and shocked.

-Even though I didn’t really know what I was getting in to, this felt like an offer I couldn’t refuse.
+While I hadn’t expected to get it, this felt like an offer I couldn’t refuse.
 So I accepted, quit my old job and told everyone I knew about my glamorous new one, and prepared for what I thought would be an adventurous new career and life.

 But within a few weeks of arriving, I knew I'd made a huge mistake.